Is it better to be a wild rat or a factory farmed cow? A systematic method for comparing animal welfare.

-We first looked within the EA community, since there had been some solid attempts at quantification and the ones below are just a few of many examples.
+We first looked within the EA community, since there had been some solid attempts at quantification.
+The below are a few of many examples.

 Within the EA community

 The next set of metrics we looked at was biology-based markers.
-We had some background knowledge about cortisol readings as a measure of stress and hoped that we would find other objective markers that could make up part of a more inclusive system and add some objectivity to other soft systems.
-Some of the ones we considered (although, there are many other possible biological indicators) are listed below.
+We had some background knowledge of cortisol readings as a measure of stress.
+We hoped to find other objective markers that could make up part of a more inclusive system and add some objectivity to other soft systems.
+Some of the ones we considered (although there are many other possible biological indicators) are listed below.

 Academic measures of quality